 3. Édgar Negret Dueñas | Artists from Colombia

 The works of this artist can be found in a number of Colombian cities, as well as many exhibitions all over the world.
 Negret is known for his constructivist and abstract sculptures and his use of iron, steel and aluminum.
 Casa Museo Negret is located in Popayán, his birthplace.
 Here you will find some of his important works but also pieces of modern art from his private collection, such as an original Picasso.
 If you are in Popayán and like to get inspired by art, be sure to drop by.

-Pedro Nel Gómez is often compared to Diego Rivera and José Clemente.
+Pedro Nel Gómez is one of the most famous Colombian artists and often compared to Diego Rivera and José Clemente.
 His work is typical of Mexican muralism.
 His art can be found all over Latin America.
 Medellín has a beautiful museum dedicated to his work: Casa Museo Pedro Nel Gómez.
 Also at the metro station Parque Berrio you will find one of his largest murals, depicting the development of the province of Antioquia.

 At the beginning of the 20th century, Luis Alberto Acuña Tapado traveled to Europe to work with Landwosky, Feuerbach and Picasso.
 When he returned to Colombia, he developed his highly personal style.
 Acuña Tapado is known for his frescoes: a combination of indigenous art, realism and the Renaissance.

 In Villa de Leyva you will find his former home.
 It has been turned into a small museum, where you can find his paintings and sculptures, as well as works from his private art collection.
 I find the courtyard garden particularly interesting.
 Here, you can find various sculptures, masks and murals, depicting the stories and myths related to the indigenous Muisca civilization.